-Mission of Gravity (1954), by Hal Clement, is considered to be a classic of science fiction World Building, and a great adventure.The scientific expedition has a problem.
+Mission of Gravity (1954), by Hal Clement, is considered to be a classic of science fiction World Building.The scientific expedition has a problem.
 Their experiment, which is supposed to help them better understand gravitational effects is stuck on the surface of the strange planet Mesklin, where the surface gravity is so powerful humans cannot go down and fix the craft.
 On the bright side, there is an intelligent race of centipede-like creatures inhabiting the world, and the captain of a seagoing vessel has agreed to embark on a journey to locate the device.And so our adventure begins.Barlennan, captain of the sailing ship Bree, and his crew embark on an adventure from the equator of their plate-shaped planet (where the gravity is three times Earth's), to the pole (where gravity is several hundred times Earth's).
 On the way they will encounter storms, strange creatures, unexpected geography, strange countries and barbarians.

 Tropes in Mission of Gravity:

 - All Planets Are Earthlike: Subverted.
 Mesklin is not only extremely cold, but its day is less than 20 minutes, so it's lens-shaped rather than spherical.
 The equator is only barely reasonable for humans to visit with assistance.

 - Black Box: The probe, to the Mesklinites.
 They hope to use it as a bargaining chip.

 - Bold Explorer / Intrepid Merchant: Barlennan and his crew travel into the unknown, for their planet.
 But they hope to make a profit, eventually.

 - Double Meaning Title: The mission involves a probe which studies gravity, and it is a mission of importance.

 - Fantasy World Map: Inverted.
 Clement created a globe of the planet Mesklin and wrote the story around it, but the book didn't include a map.